-Arriving in Nyika’s magical highlands after a quite bumpy road from Rumpi can be confusing.
-Am I in the Yorkshire Dales?
-No you are in Nyika and it’s better because there are hyenas in the wild flowers and elephants in the forests.
+Arriving in Nyika’s magical highlands after quite bumpy road from Rumpi you will find yourself in an amazing place where there are hyenas in the wild flowers and elephants in the forests.
 It is unlike any other park in Southern Africa.

 Brachystegia woodland turn to rolling hills, isolated ridges and small pockets of forest.
 Take a stroll up to the highest peak, Nganda and enjoy the 360 degree view.
 Add to this dramatic clouds, zebra stripes, glittering pools, gigantic boulders and a flash of a trogons colourful plumage as he swoops past.

 Plants with purple velvet leaves, succulents, orchids, Nyika is a botanists dream.
 The park is home to masses of wild alpine flowers which burst into life after the wet season, exquisite dieramas, gladioli, protea and kniphofia.
 Around 200 species of orchid alone, grow on the plateau.
 At the entrance to the park you can also buy delicious honey made from the wild flowers of Nyika, which supports the local communities surrounding the park.